Yorkchung/gamefi_api/README.md

 How to begin:
-1. First of all, you have to build a mongoDB. your monogoDB will like this:
+1. First of all, you have to build a mongoDB. your mongoDB will like this:
 ![image](./image/mongoDB.png)
 2. set your mongoDB port and ip in api_server.js.
 3. run "npm start".
 That is all.